FREQUENTLY ASKED QUESTIONS

 Capacity Analysis – a review and analysis of the existing runway configuration to determine its theoretical capacity and limitations.
-The capacity of PUB’s existing facilities will be compared to the forecasted demand and surpluses and deficits will be identified.
+The capacity of PUB’s existing facilities was compared to the forecasted demand and surpluses and deficits were identified.

 Recycling and Solid Waste Management Plan – an assessment of PUB’s current solid waste recycling, reuse, and waste reduction efforts (if any) and program performance, along with development of recycling program recommendations.

-Public Input – the community will be involved in reviewing alternatives and working papers throughout the planning process and feedback will be reviewed and considered in the development of the final plan.
+Public Input – the community was involved in reviewing alternatives and working papers throughout the planning process and feedback was reviewed and considered in the development of the final plan.